-Out of the total number of persons arriving by sea, more than a half (23,023 persons) disembarked on the Canary Islands, which became one of the main destination for boats since the last months of 2019, while 16,610 persons arrived on mainland and the Balearic Islands.
-Only a few migrants (473 persons) disembarked in Ceuta and Melilla.
+Out of the total number of persons arriving by sea, more than a half (22,316 persons) disembarked on the Canary Islands, which became one of the main destinations for boats since the last months of 2019, while 17,341 persons arrived on mainland and the Balearic Islands.
+Only a few migrants disembarked in Ceuta (404 persons) and Melilla (39 persons).

 As regards the number of deaths in the Mediterranean, several figures have been reported.
-The NGO Camindando Fronteras (Walking Borders) estimated that 1,851 the persons died while reaching Spain in 2021, which would constitute a 102.95% increase compared to 2020.
-It further reported that within the last week of October 2020, i.e. a period of 7 days, 480 persons died in the Atlantic Ocean while trying to reach the Canary Islands.
+The NGO Caminando Fronteras (Walking Borders) estimated that 4,404 persons died while reaching Spain in 2021, which would constitute a 102.95% increase compared to 2020.
+It further reported that 94.8% of victims disappeared at sea without their bodies been recovered, and that a total of 83 vessels disappeared with all persons on board.

 Situation on the Canary Islands

-As demonstrated by the figures above, the increase of boat arrivals to the Canary Islands has greatly continued throughout 2020.
-It is very likely that the Canary Island will continue to be the main point of entry to Spain for migrants and refugees throughout 2021, especially given the increased border controls at the Ceuta and Melilla border points and the increased capacity of Morocco to control the Northern part of the country, inter alia through EU funds.
-UNHCR warned against the danger of the ‘Canary route’ and the risks of deaths as this deadly route continues to be used by migrants.
+As demonstrated by the figures above, the arrivals of boats to the Canary Islands has greatly continued throughout 2021.
+It is very likely that the Canary Island will continue to be the main point of entry to Spain for migrants and refugees throughout 2022, especially given the increased border controls at the Ceuta and Melilla border points and the increased capacity of Morocco to control the Northern part of the country, inter alia through EU funds.
+Already in 2020, UNHCR warned against the danger of the ‘Canary route’ and the risks of deaths as this deadly route continues to be used by migrants.
 It has also stated that around the 40% of the persons arriving to the Canary Islands could be in need of international protection.
-Nevertheless, while the focus has continuously been on the Canary Island throughout 2020, the so-called ‘Algerian route’ has also recorded an increase of activities towards the end of 2020.
-Thus, many migrants and refugees reached the Balearic Islands, Alicante and Murcia or were rescued in these areas.
+According to the NGO CEAR, 2021 has been the more deadly year in the Canary route since data have been collected.

 Serious concerns regarding the access to reception, overcrowding and poor living conditions on the Canary Islands are described in the Reception Chapter of this report (see Access and forms of reception conditions).
-As regards the access to the asylum procedure, several shortcomings have been reported in 2020, especially regarding the lack of legal assistance for migrants arriving by sea to the Canary Islands, resulting in important violations of their rights and the law.
-In particular, migrants do not receive legal assistance within the 72 hours after their arrival as foreseen by the law and lawyers are agreeing to (i.e. signing) expulsion orders without having seen nor talked with their clients.
-Detainees that are held at the CIE have no access to the outside world and are not allowed to call their family to inform them about their expulsion.
-Similarly, an important lack of adequate interpretation has been reported.
+As regards the access to the asylum procedure, several shortcomings were reported in 2020, especially regarding the lack of legal assistance for migrants arriving by sea to the Canary Islands, resulting in important violations of their rights and the law.

-During a hearing at the Senate in February 2021, different organisations (i.e. CEAR, IOM and the Red Cross) called for the territorial solidarity mechanisms allowing the relocation of migrants and asylum seekers between the Autonomous Communities, in order to avoid persons being stuck on the Canary Islands.
+During a hearing at the Senate in February 2021, different organisations (i.e. CEAR, IOM and the Spanish Red Cross) called for the activation of territorial solidarity mechanisms allowing the relocation of migrants and asylum seekers between the Autonomous Communities, in order to avoid persons being blocked on the Canary Islands.
 In April, more than 160 organisations, including trade unions as well as the Spanish Ombudsman, claimed the Government to change the migratory policy in the Canary Islands in front of the human rights violations that migrants suffer.

 Search and Rescue (SAR) operations